Share Hope: How John Rambo Uses the Mental Health Warrior Challenge Coin to Help Others

 Rambo nodded slowly, rubbing his chin.

 “I get that,” he said.
 Then he let out a low chuckle.
-“There was a time deep in the jungle — pinned down with my unit.
+“There was a time deep in the jungle — my unit pinned down.
 Morale was gone.
 Everyone was rattled.
-If I’d had something like this back then, something to anchor me, it would’ve steadied my mind and helped me focus on leading my men.”
+If I’d had something like this back then — something to anchor me — it would’ve steadied my mind and helped me focus on leading my men.”

 He glanced at the coin again.
 “Sometimes you just need one thing to grab onto when everything else is chaos.”